nickbrandt/GitLab/doc/topics/autodevops/stages.md

 creates a JSON report including the overall performance score for each page, and uploads the report as an artifact.
 By default, it tests the root page of your Review and Production environments.
-If you want to test additional URLs, add the paths to a file named `.gitlab-urls.txt` in the root directory, one file per line:
+If you want to test additional URLs, add the paths to a file named `.gitlab-urls.txt` in the root directory, one file per line.
+For example:

 ```plaintext
 /